Lamby777/PETS-G/README.md

 ---

-On Godot version 4.2.2
+On Godot version 4.3

 Using [godot-rust/gdext](https://github.com/godot-rust/gdextension) for most of the stuff, because of the type system.
-Prefer GDScript for things that probably won't need to interact with Rust code, and are simpler to just write as GDScript scripts.
+Prefer GDScript for things that probably won't need to interact with Rust code, and are simpler to just write as GDScript scripts (for example, enemy attack patterns or NPC dialogue).

 ---